Skip to main content

 Use Case:

-A content moderation system processes 1 million user posts daily using Batch API at half the per-token cost, with a shared system prompt that benefits from prompt caching across all requests.
+A content moderation system processes 1 million user posts daily using Batch API, with a shared system prompt that may benefit from prompt caching across all requests.

 Pricing Plans